Goal of Lab 5:

 SECTION I. GLIDES

-1. Open the file “Lab5_Wi_Ju.wav”.
+1. Open the file Lab5_We_You.wav.
 Follow the instructions below and fill in Table 5.1 on the acoustic correlates of different glides.

 A. Formants

 • In Table 5.1, note down the frequency of F1, F2 and F3 for each glide, as measured around the midpoint of the glide.
-The midpoint of [w] should be at about 1.23s and the midpoint of [j] should be at about 3.25s.
+The midpoint of [w] should be at about 0.23s and the midpoint of [j] should be at about 1.55s.
+For the measurements of formants in this section, you’ll want to turn on formant tracking (Formants > Show formants).

 B. Formant transitions